 Focus on long-term goals

 Don’t get hung up on small details.
-Focus on long-term goals and never let yourself get discouraged.
+Focus on long-term goals and don’t let yourself get discouraged.
 There are always moments of doubt when starting a new business.
-Your company logo, theme or other small details won’t make or break your business.
+Your company logo, theme, or other small details, won’t make or break your business.
 If you stay committed and stick to your long-term goals, your business will thrive.
-Struggling to make decisions and take action will only lead to disappointment.